ericwastaken/github-backup/README.md

       $ ./x-docker-backup-githup.sh "your-org-name" "your-team-name" "/full/path/to/your/repos/backup/directory"
       ```

+**Docker Notes:**
+- The script is packaged into the Docker image, therefore, if you make any python script changes, you need to re-build the image.
+- The .env file is passed as a volume, so updating credentials does not require rebuilding.

-## Restoring a backed up repository to GitHub
+## Restoring a backed-up repository to GitHub

 Instructions are based on [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository#mirroring-a-repository).